An effective resume gets you an interview, not a job.

 Target your resume to a particular position and audience.
 Present information in descending order of importance - prominently feature your strengths.
 Include information in your resume that you wish to elaborate on in an interview.
 Accentuate the positive and use action verbs to describe your experience.

 Spelling and grammar check

 Keep the correct verb tense.
 Use past tense for previous jobs and present tense for current jobs.
 Don’t use personal pronouns like "I", "me", "my", "we", "our".
-Instead write your resume in third person.
+Instead write your resume in "first person implied" rather than first person.

 - Don't use first person: "I presented my findings to key stakeholders..."

 - Do use first person implied: "Presented findings to key stakeholders..."